strapi/documentation/docs/user-docs/latest/content-manager/saving-and-publishing-content.md

 Before publishing a draft, make sure it doesn't have relations with other non-published content, otherwise some of the content may not be available through the API.
 :::

-When a content is not a draft anymore, but has been published, it is indicated on the right of the interface, above the Information box.
+When a content is not a draft any more, but has been published, it is indicated on the right of the interface, above the Information box.

 ![Editing published version](../assets/content-manager/editing_published_version.png)